yuenmh/discrete-event-sim/README.md

 ## Problems

-Big problem: there is no way of saving the state and resuming it later.
+~Big problem: there is no way of saving the state and resuming it later.
 This is because the state of all processes is stored in the call stack of coroutines, which as far as I know cannot be cloned or serialized.
-I am not entirely sure how to fix this.
+I am not entirely sure how to fix this.~
+Fixed now!

 No way to spawn from inside a process.
 This might be good depending on how you look at it.
 A workaround is just spawn everything that is needed, and wake up at the predetermined time.